-Ancient Fai Fo is a high-end restaurant in a 2-sorey old mansion.
+Ancient Fai Fo is a high-end restaurant in a 2-storey old mansion.
 The building - like most of the other buildings in the old town, has been beautifully restored - and the interior decoration creates a very classy ambiance.
 This is easily one of the most beautiful restaurants in Hoi An.

 For the art lover there is a small gallery on the ground floor of the restaurant.

-Ancient Fai Fo tries to do something a little different with the traditional Vietnamese dishes.
+Ancient Fai Fo tries to do something a little different from the traditional Vietnamese dishes.
 So when you order something like Mee Quang - do not expect the standard bowl of noodles.
 Here they like to deconstruct the dish and present it with a new twist.
 Sadly the deconstructed dishes are the less successful ones - and it was the more traditional dishes which were more enjoyable.

-The Duo of Calamari with deep fried coconut squid and a pomelo salad was good.
+The Duo of Calamari with deep-fried coconut squid and a pomelo salad was good.

-The Oven Baked Stuffed Squid was the best dish of the night.
+The Oven-Baked Stuffed Squid was the best dish of the night.
 The squid was tender, and the stuffing of pork, dried shrimps, mushrooms and curry sauce was sophisticated and flavourful.

 The Fried Rice with cubes of marinated beef was simple and delicious.